lab11/raspberrypi-cc2520/README.md

 You need the kernel module from https://github.com/ab500/linux-cc2520-driver.

+You also need to enable IPV6.
+Edit `/etc/modules` and add `ipv6` to the end of the file.

 ### TinyOS

 You need a copy of the main TinyOS repository and the tinyos folder from this repo.